Long-term, affordable, sustainable electricity

 NDP: Incompetent, ineffective policies

 - Claim that the NDP can lower electricity prices with no indication of how they would do it;

 - Would abolish time-of-use pricing, leading to greater demand on the electricity system at peak times, driving up the price of electricity; requiring the building or purchase of electricity that Ontario would otherwise not need.
 It also encourages wasteful use of energy, and penalizes users who use energy wisely.
 See more here;

-- Voted against putting a price cap on electricity, and then voted against taking the same price cap off;
+- Voted against taking 25 percent off electricity prices.
+Voted against putting a price cap on electricity, and then voted against taking the same price cap off;

 - While the NDP governed Ontario, hydro rates went up by 40 percent;